Popper fishing for bass can be a lot of fun!

 Get out and try it!

+Poppers are great lures that every angler should try at least once.
 If you have never tried topwater poppers for bass before, you seriously don't know what you're missing out on.
 Right now, many parts of the country are either in spawn or post spawn and as the weather heats up, conditions will be ripe for bass poppers to be effective.

 So, if you've never tried it before, this is the year to do it.
 You'll quickly find you have a new spring and summertime fishing tradition!